 Structure of HIV

 The structure of HIV is shown in Figure 4.
-HIV is spherical in shape and the size is approximately 0.0001mm or 1/12th the size of Escherichia coli.
+HIV is spherical in shape and the size is approximately 0.0001mm or 1/12th the size of Escherichia coli REF.
 The viral structure can be divided into outer viral envelope and the inner viral core.